iamrameses/kagomeKMC/README.md

 cd /global/home/users/<your_username>/
 git clone https://github.com/iamrameses/kagomeKMC.git
 ```
 Since Savio gives users a limited amount of space in our home directories, its best to install all conda environments and packages in our scratch folder.
-We also set conda's default solver to `libmamba` as it usually much faster at installing packages (be patient, as it can take a while).
-If you encounter an error due to `libmamba`, just revert it back to the `classic` solver.
 It is important that `cupy` be installed last so that it is version `12.3.0` (for some reason, more recent versions result in a very slow simulation).

 ```commandline
 KMCENV=/global/scratch/users/<your_username>/environments/kagomekmc